BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 # TODO

 - Add a setting for the "Interaction Menu" key for users who have changed it, ensuring it defaults to `M` for QWERTY layouts.
+- Add the alternative way of "Reload All Weapons" by holding a specific weapon type, press Enter and THEN reloading.
 - Load/Save `Settings.ini` file
 - Add each of the following macros:
   - Anti-Kick